Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

 \subsection{Strongly Monotone Games}

 The study of (strongly) monotone games dates to~\citet{Rosen-1965-Existence}, with many subsequent developments; see, e.g.,~\citet{Facchinei-2007-Finite}.
 Specifically,~\citet{Rosen-1965-Existence} considered a class of games that satisfy the \textit{diagonal strict concavity} (DSC) condition and prove that they admit a unique Nash equilibrium.
 Further work in this vein appeared in~\citet{Sandholm-2015-Population} and~\citet{Sorin-2016-Finite}, where games that satisfy DSC are referred to as ``contractive" and ``dissipative".
-These conditions are equivalent to (strict) monotonicity in convex analysis~\citep{Bauschke-2011-Convex}.
-To avoid confusion, we provide the formal definition of strongly monotone games considered in this paper. \begin{definition} A smooth concave game $\GCal$ is called $\beta$-strongly monotone if there exist positive constants $\lambda_i > 0$ such that $\sum_{i \in \NCal} \lambda_i\langle x'_i-x_i, v_i(x') - v_i(x)\rangle \leq -\beta\|x - x'\|^2$ for any $x, x' \in \XCal$. \end{definition} The notion of (strong) monotonicity, which will play a crucial role in the subsequent analysis, is not necessarily theoretically artificial but encompasses a very rich class of games.
-We present three typical examples which satisfy the conditions in Definition~\ref{def:SMS} (see the references~\citep{Bravo-2018-Bandit, Mertikopoulos-2019-Learning} for more details). \begin{example}[Cournot Competition] In the Cournot oligopoly model, there is a finite set $\NCal = \{1, 2, \ldots, N\}$ of firms, each supplying the market with a quantity $x_i \in [0, B_i]$ of some good (or service) up to the firm's production capacity, given here by a positive scalar $B_i > 0$.
-This good is then priced as a decreasing function $P(x)$ of the total supply to the market, as determined by each firm's production; for concreteness, we focus on the standard linear model $P(x) = a - b\sum_{i \in \NCal} x_i$ where $a$ and $b$ are positive constants.
-In this model, the utility of firm $i$ (considered here as a player) is given by
+These conditions are equivalent to strict monotonicity in the context of convex analysis~\citep{Bauschke-2011-Convex}.
+To avoid confusion, we provide the formal definition of strongly monotone games. \begin{definition} A smooth and concave game $\GCal$ is called $(\beta, \{\lambda_i\}_{i \in \NCal})$-strongly monotone\footnote{In general, we assume that $\beta > 0$ and $\lambda_i \geq 0$ for all $i \in \NCal$. } if we have $\sum_{i \in \NCal} \lambda_i\langle x'_i-x_i, v_i(x') - v_i(x)\rangle \leq -\beta\|x - x'\|^2$ for any $x, x' \in \XCal$. \end{definition} The notion of (strong) monotonicity, which will play a crucial role in the subsequent analysis, is not necessarily theoretically artificial but encompasses a very rich class of games.
+We present four typical examples which satisfy the conditions in Definition~\ref{def:SMS} (see Appendix~\ref{app:examples} for proof details and the selection of $\beta$ and $\{\lambda_i\}_{i \in \NCal}$ in our examples). \begin{example}[Cournot Competition] In the Cournot oligopoly model, there is a finite set $\NCal = \{1, 2, \ldots, N\}$ of firms, each supplying the market with a quantity $x_i \in [0, B_i]$ of some good (or service) up to the firm's production capacity, given here by a positive scalar $B_i > 0$.
+This good is then priced as a decreasing function $P(x)$ of the total supply to the market, as determined by each firm's production; for concreteness, we focus on the linear model $P(x) = a - b\sum_{i \in \NCal} x_i$ where $a$ and $b$ are positive constants.
+In this model, the reward of the $i^\textnormal{th}$ firm (considered here as a player) is given by